-Their skill in the art of war was first put to the test, at the taking of a blockhouse at Fort Corrington, in the United States, under the command of Major (now Colonel) MacDonell; next at the capture of the town and fort at Ogdensburg, where they took fourteen cannon, a great number of small arms, and other They next distinguished themselves at the taking of booty.
-Oswego, in the United States, and of Sacket's Harbour, at the sanguinary battle of York, Upper Canada, where they fought like lions.
+Their skill in the art of war was first put to the test, at the taking of a blockhouse at Fort Corrington, in the United States, under the command of Major (now Colonel) MacDonell; next at the capture of the town and fort at Ogdensburg, where they took fourteen cannon, a great number of small arms, and other They next distinguished themselves at the taking of Oswego, in the United States, and of Sacket's Harbour, at the sanguinary battle of York, Upper Canada, where they fought like lions.
 They lost three companies, with their officers, at the landing of the Americans at Fort George.
 They were also at the battle of Stoney Creek, at the Cross Roads, Lundy's Lane.
 At this point they behaved in a manner and fought with a coolness which would have reflected honour upon veteran troops of the line, leaving behind them fearful evidences of the havoc they made among the ill-fated enemy.
-When the action commenced, they were the only troops on the ground, and although fire or alo dar hor had stal a d doi atte ne Minisry tribute rry Regival of the ı Canada, vernment ominions. hich had es of the emigrats able to t may be. anized in from the 's wicked power in rontier of ble of the America, s, and in re daily, skirmishand were t.
+When the action commenced, they were the only troops on the ground, and although the des 11101 of a giv ene des to foll THE ene ber ber was the of last ren the fou the bee too Lie two the cor troconliand exp the fire or alor tim dar hor had ty-four of id among ne Minisry tribute rry Regival of the ı Canada. vernment ominions. hich had es of the emigrats able to t may be. anized in from the 's wicked power in rontier of ole of the America, s, and in ere daily, skirmishand were t. st, at the ed States, ell; next here they and other taking of tr, at the ty fought ficers, at vere also y's Lane. th a coolin troops he havoc ion comalthough they were constantly engaged, and under a tremendous and destructive fire, from six o'clock P. M. until one o'clock the next morning, (lying under arms all night,) they stood like a wall of adamant, against those showers of shot and ball, without giving way a single inch.
+They had prepared to attack the enemy next morning, but the latter crossed the Chippewa, and destroyed the bridge, so that their pursuers could not follow, to give them further proofs of Glengarry valour, until the following day.
+The loss on both sides was not less than THREE THOUSAND.
+The Glengarry men took one gun from the enemy, whose force amounted to 7000, while their own numbers did not at any time exceed 1500.
+On the 17th of September, 1814, they lost eight hundred men, and their whole line was so closely pressed that they were only enabled to stand the repeated charges of the enemy by disputing every inch of the blood-deluged field with the point of the bayonet.
+At last the enemy retreated, and found safety in flight from a renewal of the vengeance of the invincible Highlanders.
+After the battle, one of the Glengarry men and an American were found lying dead side by side, having run each other through the body with their bayonets.
+Those brave Highlanders had been in fourteen general engagements.
+At the last, which took place at Cook's Mill, two balls passed through the cap of Lieutenant (afterwards Colonel) Angus MacDonell, and his two sergeants were killed by his side, one immediately after the other.
+The loss during the whole of the service of this corps, was about two thousand,-than whom more brave and noble fellows never brandished a claymore.